WE ARE ACCEPTING DONATIONS:

 - Limit your donation to 2 boxes of books at a time.
 If you wish to donate more than two boxes of books, please stagger your donation so that we are not overloaded.

-- Please do everything you can to avoid marking the books that are sent to us.
-Do not add stickers, remainder marks, or anything else that modifies the book – doing so severely limits the number of facilities we can send books to.
+- No stickers, remainder marks, highlighting or underlining, or anything else that modifies the book – doing so severely limits the number of facilities we can send books to.

 You can donate books to Books to Prisoners both at Left Bank Books in downtown Seattle (92 Pike St) or at our volunteer location during open hours (contact us first for the address and times.)